-- 4. With the electrical enclosure panel cover still open, turn the incoming power back on.
-Make sure the circuit breaker or fuse holder marked PUMP and circuit breakers or fuse holders marked 120v are in the on position (BE VERY CAUTIOUS - THIS IS NOW AN ELECTRICALLY LIVE PANEL). - 5.
+- 4. With the electrical enclosure panel still open, turn the incoming power back on.
+Make sure the circuit breaker marked PUMP and circuit breaker marked 120v are in the on position (BE VERY CAUTIOUS - THIS IS NOW AN ELECTRICALLY LIVE PANEL). - 5.
 Turn the on/off/fill switch to the fill position and release it.
-At this point the machine will start to fill and continued until the water level reaches the overflow drain, which can be identified by a "Mushroom" shaped cap located in the interior table of the wash cabinet behind the filters See Fig-S2 below.
-If it does not fill to the overflow drain, reprogramming of the auto fill may be necessary (refer to section "Programming the PC Board on page 13).
+At this point the machine will start to fill.
+If it does not fill to the overflow drain located underneath the floor panels (see Fig-S2 below), reprogramming of the auto fill may be necessary (refer to section "Programming the PC Board" on page 13).
 You must also make sure the incoming water pressure is at a minimum 20psi (138 kPa) flow pressure not exceeding 30psi (207 kPa) flow pressure with a static pressure not exceeding 60psi (414 kPa) as stated in the Recommend Installation Guide.
+On machines equipped with PLC controls, simply turning the machine on will initiate the fill cycle and automatically fill to the correct level.
+No programming is necessary.